melosso/portway/Documentation/docs/guide/security.md

    ```

 ::: tip Quick Reference
-To quickly check active tokens, run TokenGenerator and select option 1.
+To quickly check active tokens, run PortwayMgt.exe and select option 1.
 This shows all tokens that haven't been revoked or expired.
 :::

 ::: warning Important